DEALTALK-Beer mega deal would likely miss out on prize China asset

 “It is highly possible that MOFCOM may require SABMiller to divest its 49 percent equity (or at least lower its equity to not jointly control) in the JV with CRE as a condition to clear the transaction,” Leon Liu, a Shanghai-based partner at law firm MWE China said.

-China’s commerce ministry did not respond to requests for comment.
-ABI and SAB declined to comment.
+China’s commerce ministry, ABI and SAB did not respond to requests for comment.

 CHINA‘S TRICKY BEER MARKET